oktadev/okta-blog/_source/_posts/2021-09-12-spring-boot-spa.md

 - Browser intercepts request, flags it as requiring CORS verification, and sends the CORS preflight request to the resource server
 - Server responds to the preflight request by saying it will allow the client domain to make the type of request
 - Browser sends the origin request to the server
-- Server handles original request, authenticating and authorizing it using OAuth 2.0 an OIDC before returning a reply
+- Server handles original request, authenticating and authorizing it using OAuth 2.0 and OIDC before returning a reply

 From a developer perspective, CORS is something that needs to be configured on the server.
 Spring Boot makes this easy.
 There are two places in the Java code where CORS is configured.
 CORS must generally be enabled for the Spring Boot application.
 This is done in the `SecurityConfiguration` class in the `configure(HttpSecurity http)` method by adding the `cors()` method to the `http` configuration chain.